mkulumadzi/networking-training/README.md

 Gateways play a special role within networks, and outside of them (remember our parking lot attendant who helped Evan find out where to go after leaving Galvanize).

-On a Mac, you can look up your gateway with the `route default` command:
+On a Mac, you can look up your gateway with the `route get default` command:

     $ route get default
     route to: default